aspose-total/Aspose.Total-Products/total/net/conversion/odt-to-potx/_index.md

 -  Microsoft Windows or a compatible OS with .NET Framework, .NET Core, Windows Azure, Mono or Xamarin Platforms.
 -  Development environment like Microsoft Visual Studio.
--  Aspose.Words for .NET &amp; Aspose.Slides for .NET DLL referenced in your project.
+-  Aspose.Words for .NET &amp; Aspose.Slides for .NET DLL or Aspose.Total for .NET DLL referenced in your project.

 {{% /blocks/products/pf/agp/feature-section-col %}}